Skip to content

 Teaser

 Put your teaser in the Teaser field.
-Stick to 200, as in Seamus.
+Stick to 200.

 Note: If you have nothing in the Body field, the teaser text will show on the story by default.
 It will disappear if you add something in Body.
 This is because of something DACS-y.